dxfrontier/cds-ts-repository/README.md

 The `findOne` method allows you to find and retrieve a single entry from the table that matches the specified keys.
 `Parameters`

-- `keys (object)`: An object representing the keys to filter the entries.
+- `keys (Object)`: An object representing the keys to filter the entries.
 Each key should correspond to a property in the `MyEntity`, and the values should match the filter criteria.

 `Return`